jdegand/link-sharing-app-frontend/README.md

 - Use copy-to-clipboard functionality for sharing the preview link -> directive?
 - ViewChild typing
 - Handle failed submit -> need to loop through controls and mark them as touched or dirty
+- JWT expires -> log user out immediately or not ?
+There will be prevented from querying more info but there needs to be feedback that tells them that the JWT has expired and they need to authenticate again

 ## Useful Resources